harrisoncramer/gitlab.nvim/README.md

 **To check that the current settings of the plugin are configured correctly, please run: `:lua require("gitlab").print_settings()`**

-This plugin uses a Golang server to reach out to Gitlab.
+This plugin uses a Go server to reach out to Gitlab.
 It's possible that something is going wrong when starting that server or connecting with Gitlab.
-The Golang server runs outside of Neovim, and can be interacted with directly in order to troubleshoot.
+The Go server runs outside of Neovim, and can be interacted with directly in order to troubleshoot.
 To start the server, check out your feature branch and run these commands:

 ```lua
 :lua require("gitlab.server").build(true)